 Q: What steps are involved in an orphan adoption?

 If you and your child both qualify under the orphan international adoption process, then follow these steps:

 - Have the overseas investigation conducted by USCIS or the U.S. Department of State.

 - Submit your home study document, filled out by someone authorized to complete an adoption home study.

-- File an orphan petition before the child's 16th birthday, or before her 18th birthday if she is the sibling (by birth) of another child immigrant you have adopted.
+- File an orphan petition before the child's 16th birthday, or before their 18th birthday if they're the sibling (by birth) of another child immigrant you have adopted: